 Inside the .syncignore file, write one exclusion/inclusion rule per line using the glob format.
 Don't worry, we'll help you with some examples.

-(1) If you want to ignore all .txt files, no matter where in the sync they are located, add this into the .syncignore file:
+(1) Exclude a file type from syncing: If you want to ignore all .txt files, no matter where in the sync they are located, add this into the .syncignore file:

 Note: This will ignore all of the .txt files inside a specific sync, no matter where in the file structure they are located.

-(2) If you want to ignore all .exe files in the /MyFiles folder inside your sync, add this into the .syncignore file:
+(2) Exclude a specific file type in a certain folder from sync: If you want to ignore all .exe files in the /MyFiles folder inside your sync, add this into the .syncignore file:

 Note: This will ignore all .exe files inside the /MyFiles folder in your sync.